-If you’d prefer an elevated blind, check out mounting brackets from Southern Outdoor Technologies, which provides a solid foundation for a frame.
+If you’d prefer an elevated blind, check out mounting brackets from Southern Outdoor Technologies, which provide a solid foundation for a frame and are a great solution to building an inexpensive hunting blind.
 We recommend having your blind sit at least seven to eight feet off the ground.
 This will allow for a larger field of view.
 You’ll need four 4x4 beams, and then eight pieces of 2x6 support lumber to secure it into place.
 Screw the lumber into the mounts and attach it to the base of the blind.

 The final touch is to paint the outside.
 Olive drab spray paint works best, and you can use tan or black to spray lines that will break up the shape nicely.
 Camo netting along the windows will help to conceal you but isn’t necessary.
 It’s best to disassemble the blind in sections and reassemble at your hunting location.

 Cost: $100 (tractor gas, two bales of hay)